-Risa Narita, A.I.A. is Founder and Principal of Narita Architects.
-Ms. Narita has fifteen years of experience in practice for residential, commercial, restaurant, retail, educational, and hospitality project types.
+Risa Narita, A.I.A., LEED® Green Associate, is Founder and Principal of Narita Architects.
+Ms. Narita has over fifteen years of experience in practice for residential, commercial, restaurant, retail, educational, and hospitality project types.
 Her prior work experience at nationally recognized corporate and boutique atelier architecture offices helped establish the mission for this firm.
 She approaches every project with a quest for innovative design and attention to detail.

 Ms. Narita is a registered architect in California and active member in her local A.I.A. chapter.
 She is involved in her community and served as a board member for a philanthropic women’s group, Palos Verdes Junior Women’s Club, for 2008-2009.
-She currently serves on the Pacific Corridor Design Advisory Panel for the Community Redevelopment Agency of the City of Los Angeles (CRA/LA), an appointed position by CRA/LA.
+She is a frequent guest critic for local universities and served on the Pacific Corridor Design Advisory Panel for the Community Redevelopment Agency of the City of Los Angeles (CRA/LA), an appointed position by CRA/LA.